OUR HISTORY

 Model posed against an abstract backdrop, wearing a long black gown in silk gazar with a white lace application on the bust, epitomizing the elegance and refined craftsmanship of the era.
 Photo by David Bailey © Vogue-Condé Nast.

-Laug’s success in international markets, the United States in particular, is a commendable achievement: the designer opened a third atelier dedicated exclusively to orders destined for outside Italy and export, on Via Fuga in Rome, adding to Piazza di Spagna 81 (haute couture and cutting for prêt-à-porter) and Via della Croce 76 (boutique and prêt-à-porter production).
+Laug’s success in international markets, the United States in particular, is a commendable achievement: the designer opened a third atelier dedicated exclusively to orders destined for outside Italy and export, on Via Fuga in Rome, adding to Piazza di Spagna 81 (Haute Couture and cutting for prêt-à-porter) and Via della Croce 76 (boutique and prêt-à-porter production).
 On the runway, feminine lines and coy details, a proven formula drawn from the Frenchman of Italian high fashion.

 In the photo: long black gown in silk gazar with a white lace application on the bust.